 Liquidlogic’s virtual training programme is highly accessible with participants able to join a session by simply clicking a link.
 Reflecting a classroom environment, virtual courses also allow immediate feedback from a live instructor, who is there every step of the way.

-Virtual learning is a cost effective tool which reduces environmental impact and supports both existing and new users of Liquidlogic and is here to stay.
+Virtual learning is a cost-effective tool that reduces environmental impact and supports both existing and new users of Liquidlogic and is here to stay.

-"Online learning is not the next big thing, it is the now big thing.”
+"Online learning is not the next big thing, it is the new big thing.”

 — Donna J. Abernathy.